omar00050/omar00050/README.md

 - I am a  Full-Stack web developer from Egypt.
 - I specialize in Node.js and have a passion for building websites, particularly e-commerce platforms.
 - I have experience creating various types of websites and I'm confident in my ability to tackle any web development project.
-- Additionally, I'm interested in creating Discord bots and working within the Discord ecosystem.
+- Additionally, I'm interested in creating Discord bots full build and working within the Discord ecosystem , Tickets.

 <br />